Skip to content

 How Does It Work?

 You will be guided through a series of questions requiring the patient’s extended pathology report.
-At the end, you will receive a personalized report that outlines the potential treatment options (including surgical, radiation and systemic therapy options) that may be appropriate for the patient based on their individual diagnosis and tumour biomarkers.
+At the end, you will receive a personalized report that outlines the potential systemic treatment options that may be appropriate for the patient based on their individual diagnosis and tumour biomarkers.

 The goal is to facilitate a thoughtful discussion with your treating oncologist by providing you with more information on the potential treatment options that may be available and to encourage informed and joint decision-making between the patient, caregiver and treating oncologist.